 Philadelphia, Boston, New York, Los Angeles, Chicago, the United Kingdom, Israel, India, China, and Singapore–our new mascot has made headlines everywhere!
+If you want to purchase college research papers on the topic, you're free to look through the examples of finished projects at the main page.

 When a lizard was brought into my science lab on Friday, January 22, by a kindergartener named Faye, I hadn’t the slightest idea of the media attention “Green Fruit Loop” might garner.
 When reporter Cristina Rojas called me on Monday, January 25, not long after we’d dug ourselves out from the winter storm, I thought it might make a cute, local story, and was happy that Riverside Elementary School (and especially our science laboratory) might get some attention.
 Since the lizard survived harvest and transport thanks to gentle handling and organic farming practices, it was nice that Whole Earth Center let me include their name, and I was also grateful that Faye’s mother had a chance to speak with the press, since I remember getting into the newspaper as a kid.
 Unfortunately, my first experience with the Philadelphia Inquirer came immediately after the disaster of space shuttle Challenger, but I nevertheless thought it was neat to see my name in print!